Forgot password

 CS2’s console gives players almost unlimited access to the backend settings for their client—far more than the game’s menu grants.
 It’s an essential tool for Counter-Strike, with the ability to tweak your crosshair and sensitivity, adjust volume, join and leave community servers, display performance statistics, and so much more.

-You can even enable cheat commands, but it goes without saying this won’t work on the majority of servers and is really only available in private sessions.
+You can even enable cheat commands, but this will not work on most servers and is only available in private sessions.

 Useful CS2 console commands for beginners

-We’ve included a number of simple console commands that many players use often in CS2.
-For most of these, you’ll only need to enter them into the console once, but others may require re-entry each time you load the game.
+We’ve included several simple console commands that players often use in CS2.
+You’ll only need to enter most of these into the console once, but others may require re-entry each time you load the game.

 • disconnect: Disconnects you from the current server and takes you to the main menu.